m-reza-rahman/jakartaee-docker/kubernetes-devops/README.md

 ## Prerequisites

 - You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).
-- You need to have a Kubernetes cluster configured.
-We used the Azure Kubernetes Service but you can use any Kubernetes capable platform such as Google or IBM Cloud.
-You can even run Kubernetes locally.
 - You need to have a [Docker Hub](https://hub.docker.com) account.
 - You need to have an Azure DevOps Project.
 You can sign up for Azure DevOps for free [here](https://azure.microsoft.com/en-us/services/devops/).
 [Here](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project) are instructions on how to set up an Azure DevOps Project.
 Make sure you choose Git for source control.

+## Setup the Kubernetes Cluster
+* You will first need to have a Kubernetes cluster configured.
+We used the Azure Kubernetes Service but you can use any Kubernetes capable platform such as Google or IBM Cloud.
+* Go to the [Azure portal](http://portal.azure.com).
+Hit Create a resource -> Containers -> Kubernetes Service.
+Create a new resource group named javaee-cafe-group.
+Specify the cluster name as javaee-cafe-cluster.
+Hit Review + create.
+Hit Create.

 ## Deploy the Java EE Application and Postgres on Kubernetes
 * Open a terminal.
 Navigate to where you have this repository code in your file system.
 Navigate to the kubernetes-clustering/ directory.